ddev/ddev.com/src/content/blog/docker-performance-2023.md

   - Performance
 ---

+## Background

-Docker providers for macOS have been getting better and faster (mostly) over time.
-It's time to take a look and see what is happening with performance.
+Docker providers for macOS have been getting better and faster (mostly) over time, and [DDEV has just added OrbStack and Rancher Desktop to its officially supported providers](/blog/docker-providers).
+It's time to take a look and see what is happening with DDEV and Docker provider performance.

-I used mostly the same technique as in [December 2022](/blog/ddev-docker-desktop-and-colima-benchmarking-updated-dec-2022/) and previous tests.
+This test used an update of the same technique as used [December 2022](/blog/ddev-docker-desktop-and-colima-benchmarking-updated-dec-2022/).

+## Test Methodology

-The test does a Drupal 10 web install (details below), because it's a heavy test that exercises the database and filesystem extensiively.
+The test does a Drupal 10 web install (details below), because it's a heavy PHP-access process that exercises both the database and filesystem extensively.

+## Results: OrbStack Wins!

 We'll start with Mutagen enabled (`ddev config --performance-mode=mutagen`), which is the default for macOS.
 You'll see that OrbStack has the fastest setup, but that all five of the configurations are in a similar range.
 You would probably be happy with any of them.